jackyzha0/quartz/docs/plugins/TableOfContents.md

   - plugin/transformer
 ---

 This plugin generates a table of contents (TOC) for Markdown documents.
-By default it is displayed in the right sidebar.
 See [[table of contents]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.